Why is mentoring important?

 · An on-going relationship with a student that can last from elementary through high school

-· Meeting one-on-one with a student for one hour every week
+· Meeting one-on-one with a student for up to one hour per week

 · Meeting in school or on school grounds during the school day